Return to Index

 Hyperthyroidism is a condition in which the body has too much thyroid hormone in the blood.
 Thyroid hormone is made by the thyroid gland, a butterfly-shaped gland in the front of the neck.
 It produces the hormones thyroxine (T4) and triiodothyronine (T3), which control metabolism.
 This affects:

 - How warm you feel

 - How much you weigh

-- How the body handles many other vital functions of the cardiovascular, gastrointestinal, and nervous systems—Thyroid hormones directly affect the heart.
-If you have too much thyroid hormones in your blood, it will cause your heart to beat harder and faster.
+- How the body handles many other vital functions of the cardiovascular, gastrointestinal, and nervous systems.
+Thyroid hormones directly affect the heart.
+If you have too much of the thyroid hormones in your blood, it will cause your heart to beat harder and faster.

 |The Thyroid Gland|

 The most common form of hyperthyroidism is Graves disease.
 Graves disease is an autoimmune disorder.
 The body's own immune system produces antibodies that stimulate the thyroid gland to overproduce thyroid hormone.
 Hyperthyroidism can be the result of other conditions, such as:

 - Inflammation of the thyroid (generally goes away on its own over weeks to months)